-Frequency of reporting of abdominal bloating in individuals with FGIDs
+Frequency of Reporting Abdominal Bloating in Individuals with FGIDs

-- Increased perception and sensitivity to what is happening in the digestive tract
+Heightened perception and sensitivity to digestive tract processes

-- Increased curvature of the lumbar region of the spine (lumbar lordosis), which decreases the capacity of the abdomen to hold gas
+Increased curvature of the lumbar region of the spine (lumbar lordosis), which reduces abdominal gas capacity

 Bloating and Gastroparesis